The 2025 REU Posters were these:

 We will introduce our trainees to the basics of many exciting and crucially important computer science research areas such as High Performance Computing, Machine Learning, and Wireless Networking.
 The emphasis is on hands-on demonstrations of these technologies, and how trust and reproducibility are enhanced in these areas.

-APPLY HERE.
+(Closed for 2025) APPLY HERE.

 We will introduce the basics of High-performance Computing (HPC), including how numerical algorithms are specified conveniently using Jupyter notebooks and submitted for execution on supercomputers.
 Our guided approach will help you start a day not knowing anything about HPC and end that day having submitted, run and gathered your first HPC simulation results!